Index197511/diar/README.md

   `diar-jump foo`

+  Or, you'd like to jump to the current project root directory:

+  `diar-jump -p`

   Don't forget the `-`, please wait for the future ;(

 - Show the list of added to diar: